Contact Us

 Ultimately both analogue telecare and digital telecare aim to provide care from a distance to help vulnerable people live safer and more independently in their own homes.

 There are currently around 1.7 million vulnerable people who rely on telecare services in the UK and many analogue telecare alarm services are becoming less and less reliable.
-Many have seen a rise in failed alarm call attempts with one provider reporting a failure rate of 11.5% for the first alarm attempt, and unfortunately these numbers are continuing to rise.
-So in order to overcome this, the need to transform digitally is crucial.
+Many have seen a rise in failed alarm call attempts with one provider reporting a failure rate of 11.5% for the first alarm attempt, and unfortunately, these numbers are continuing to rise.
+So to overcome this, the need to transform digitally is crucial.

 How does analogue telecare work?